hytest-org/hytest/dataset_access/CONUS404_ACCESS.md

 *Before working with the CONUS404 data, you may want to consider reviewing [NCAR's Climate Primer for Water Availability Assessments](https://ncar.github.io/climate-primer-water/index.html) to learn more about how to apply this dataset in studies focused on water availability.*

 This section of our JupyterBook contains notebooks that demonstrate how to access and perform basic data manipulation for the [CONUS404 dataset](https://doi.org/10.5066/P9PHPK4F).
-The examples can also be applied to the [CONUS404 bias-adjusted dataset](https://doi.org/10.5066/P9JE61P7) and the [CONUS404 psuedo global warming (PGW) dataset](https://doi.org/10.5066/P9HH85UU).
+The examples can also be applied to the [CONUS404 bias-adjusted dataset](https://doi.org/10.5066/P9JE61P7), the [CONUS404 psuedo global warming (PGW) dataset](https://doi.org/10.5066/P9HH85UU), and the [CONUS404 PGW bias-adjusted dataset](https://doi.org/10.5066/P1M2D3PO).

 In the CONUS404 intake sub-catalog (see [here](../dataset_catalog/README.md) for an explainer of our intake data catalog), you will see entries for:
 - four CONUS404 datasets: `conus404-hourly`, `conus404-daily`, `conus404-monthly`, and `conus404-daily-diagnostic` data
 - two CONUS404 bias-adjusted datasets: `conus404-hourly-ba`, `conus404-daily-ba`
 - two CONUS404 PGW datasets: `conus404-pgw-hourly` and `conus404-pgw-daily-diagnostic`
+- two CONUS404 PGW bias-adjusted datasets: `conus404-pgw-hourly-ba` and `conus404-pgw-daily-ba`

 Each of these datasets is duplicated in up to three different storage locations (as the [intake catalog section](../dataset_catalog/README.md) also describes).